DrustZ/TenFingerTyping/README.md

 Implementation of TypeAnywhere

 ### Decoder
 You can directly run `socketio_client.py` under `decoder/` to test the app.
-The modal weight is already included in the path.
+The modal weight can be downloaded [here](https://drive.google.com/file/d/1HP7zbijsYhrpu5fJdEtURdhZcFvIhnGw/view?usp=sharing).

 There are also training scripts in the `decoder/` path